oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

-You can check out [https://ok1static.oktacdn.com/assets/js/sdk/okta-signin-widget/2.6.0/css/okta-theme.css](https://ok1static.oktacdn.com/assets/js/sdk/okta-signin-widget/2.6.0/css/okta-theme.css) for a full list of CSS classes you can inject your own styles.
+To inject your own styles, check out [this complete list of CSS classes](https://ok1static.oktacdn.com/assets/js/sdk/okta-signin-widget/2.6.0/css/okta-theme.css).

 ## Learn More About JavaScript, Authentication, and Okta

-In this tutorial you built a dynamic SPA using JavaScript DOM APIs and added authentication using Okta's Sign-in Widget in ~200 lines of code (including HTML).
+In this tutorial, you built a dynamic SPA using JavaScript DOM APIs and added authentication using Okta's Sign-in Widget in ~200 lines of code (including HTML).
 That's pretty awesome!
-While I don't suggest vanilla JavaScript for all SPAs, my hope is this tutorial reignites your desire to understand a bit more about the underlying JavaScript powering today's large frameworks.
+While I don't suggest vanilla JavaScript for all SPAs, I hope this tutorial reignites your desire to understand more about the underlying JavaScript powering today's large frameworks.

 You can find the full source code for this tutorial at: [https://github.com/oktadeveloper/okta-vanilla-js-example](https://github.com/oktadeveloper/okta-vanilla-js-example).